-El Cielo Restaurant is one of my favorite places to eat in Medellin, Colombia.
-It all began in 2009 when I fell in love with Medellin toward the end of a 14-month dream trip around the world.
+El Cielo Restaurant is one of my favorite places to eat in Medellín, Colombia.
+It all began in 2009 when I fell in love with Medellín toward the end of a 14-month dream trip around the world.
 I wanted to stay, and I did for six months that year and several more years from 2010 to 2015.

 Fast-forward to 2011.
-I went with Phil, a chef and reader of Medellin Living, a blog I founded and ran until 2016.
+I went with Phil, a chef and reader of Medellín Living, a blog I founded and ran until 2016.
 Dinner at El Cielo restaurant was my first experience with a tasting menu and molecular gastronomy.

 Throughout the night, we delighted in dish after dish of creative bites utilizing Colombian ingredients and a bottle of red wine.
-It was the longest I'd ever sat for a meal at four hours.
-And it felt right.
-Afterward, we asked to see the kitchen.
-It looked shiny and modern, having already been cleaned as service wound down.
+At four hours, it was the longest I'd ever sat for a meal, and it felt right.

-In 2011, chef Barrientos opened El Cielo Bogota, which was recognized as one of the 50 Best Restaurants in Latin America from 2013 to 2015.
+In 2011, chef Barrientos opened El Cielo Bogotá, which was recognized as one of the 50 Best Restaurants in Latin America from 2013 to 2015.

-Related: Best Restaurants in Bogota
+Related: Best Restaurants in Bogotá

 He has since opened El Cielo Miami and El Cielo Washington, DC.
 In April 2021, the DC restaurant earned a Michelin star, the first for any Colombian restaurant.